In this article

 Actual expenses

 Finally, the IRS allows businesses to itemize and deduct the actual expenses of owning and operating a vehicle.
 Rather than reimbursing employees with an estimate, actual costs track the total amount spent on a vehicle for business purposes.
-This eliminates the risk of under- or over-reimbursing employees since the numbers directly reflect reality.
+This eliminates the risk of under- or over-reimbursing employees since the numbers directly reflect the real cost of business travel and vehicle ownership.

 Automate business mileage tracking with Ramp